Entkenntnis/htw/README.md

 ### 1.0.0

-Moving challenges-server into this repo and remove separation
+- Moving challenges-server into this repo and remove separation
+- Add Enough and Worms
+- Typescript